-XII.
+XI.
 Implementation

-- The introduction of the AML/CFT State Ordinance will be accompanied by a separate state ordinance that will bring other existing state ordinances (such as the regulatory state ordinances for financial institutions) in line with the content and purpose of the AML/CFT State Ordinance and will contain transitional provisions for the existing service providers. - Effective date: January 1, 2011
+- The introduction of the AML/CFT State Ordinance will be accompanied by a separate state ordinance that will bring other existing state ordinances (such as the regulatory state ordinances for financial institutions) in line with the content and purpose of the AML/CFT State Ordinance and will contain transitional provisions for the existing service providers.
+Noteworthy are: - (i) enhancement of integrity provisions; - (ii) regulation of small credit institutions and insurance brokers; - (iii) harmonization of the supervision and information exchange provisions with those of the AML/CFT State Ordinance; - (iii) harmonization of administrative and criminal sanctions levels and procedures with those of the AML/CFT State Ordinance; - Effective date: January 1, 2011